I was divorced for almost a year when he interviewed me for a job.

 When I accepted the offer, I was the only American with a team of 6 wonderful Lithuanians.
 Three of us were based in Chicago and the rest in Lithuania.

-Kestas and I rarely talked, but our conversations always got deep.
+Kestas and I rarely talked, but our conversations were deep.
 We talked about divorce, depression, religion, and politics.
 It was a comforting friendship during covid with someone I'd probably never meet.

 We often joked about how much we loved being single and living alone.